shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

 }
 {% endhighlight %}

+That `PreSendRequestHeaders` event is the last opportunity ASP.NET gets to intercept the response (including reading headers set by IIS) before it gets sent to the client.

 ## Defaults are good - except when they're not

 Just about all of the teams I've worked with have had this requirement as part of their go-live checklist (or raised by a security review) which made me think...